Jimmy Hudson

 Jimmy Hudson is a fictional character appearing in American comic books published by Marvel Comics.
 The character appears in the Ultimate Marvel universe and is the son of Ultimate Wolverine.
-After the Secret Wars, he is now a resident in the Marvel Prime Universe.
+After the Secret Wars, he was transferred to the Marvel Prime Universe.

 Publication history

-Jimmy Hudson first appeared in the Ultimatum follow-up Ultimate Comics: X by Jeph Loeb, David Messina and Art Adams.
+Jimmy Hudson first appeared in Ultimate Comics: X #1 (February 2010) by writer Jeph Loeb and artist Art Adams, a story that was published in the aftermath of the 2009 storyline "Ultimatum".
 Cullen Bunn opted to explore Jimmy Hudson's past; he enjoyed the idea of a Wolverine that was raised in a positive environment, and aspects of the character's situation resonated with him to his own adopted son who was abandoned at birth.

-Following the Secret Wars storyline, Hudson was among the characters moved to the mainstream Marvel Universe, which resulted in his joining the time-displaced members of the X-Men.
+Following the "Secret Wars" storyline, Hudson was among the characters moved to the mainstream Marvel Universe, which resulted in his joining the time-displaced members of the X-Men.
+Writer Cullen Bunn used him in both that comic and Venom, including the Venomized crossover where he was redesigned as "Poison".
+After some years without being used by later writers, he reappears in the Deadpool tie-in of the "Venom War" storyline, and is arrested by the Time Variance Authority.
+This leads to his appearance in the 2024 TVA comic.

 Fictional character biography

-Early history

-In the Ultimate Marvel Universe, James Howlett, the Ultimate Wolverine, was assigned to a SHIELD covert team to get the Mothervine formula, an uncompromising enhancement serum developed to prompt mutant childbirth.
-However, they were beaten to the punch by Magda Lensherr, a freelance spy and ex-wife of mutant terrorist, Magneto, who was hired by an unknown party to steal the formula.
+In the Ultimate Marvel Universe, James Howlett was assigned to a SHIELD covert team to get the Mothervine formula, an uncompromising enhancement serum developed to prompt mutant childbirth.
+However, they were beaten to the punch by Magda Lensherr, a freelance spy and ex-wife of mutant terrorist Magneto, who was hired by an unknown party to steal the formula and operated as Witch.
 Magda manages to inject the last of the Mothervine formula into her blood stream before having sex with Wolverine, resulting in her becoming pregnant with his child.
 After giving birth to a son named Jimmy, Magda entrusted him to Wolverine before disappearing, who in turn entrusted Jimmy to Iraq war veteran James Hudson (Guardian) and his wife Heather (Vindicator), who adopted Jimmy and raised him as their own.

-Ultimate X

-Many years later, after the Ultimatum event and the death of Wolverine, the U.S. government establishes strong anti-mutant procedures.
+Many years later, after the "Ultimatum" event and the death of Wolverine, the U.S. government establishes strong anti-mutant procedures.
 Mutants across the nation were arrested on sight and killed if they resisted.
 Jimmy's mutant powers activate when he was badly injured in a drag race, resulting in him being shunned by his human girlfriend.
 Afterward, he meets former X-Man Kitty Pryde when she arrives at his house and hands him a box of personal items belonging to his real father Wolverine, along with a final message from Logan informing his son that he loves him and never regretted having him.

-With this revelation, Jimmy sought out another former X-Man, Jean Grey, who was in hiding since the Ultimatum event.
+With this revelation, Jimmy sought out another former X-Man, Jean Grey, who was in hiding since the Ultimatum Wave.
 The two of them together begin recruiting mutants Derek Morgan and Liz Allan, and later the Hulk, forming Ultimate-X, under the covert supervision of Nick Fury.